ShiYiNing/AAA/README.md

-# bidirectional radiative intensity calculation based on Eddington approximation
+# Bidirectional radiative intensity calculation based on Eddington approximation
 the code bidirectional radiative intensity calculation based on Eddington approximation in a vertically inhomogeneous medium

 # In the code